Alfresco/docs-alfresco/ags/latest/using/gs/retention-schedules.md

 ---

 Retention schedules define how records are managed in the Records Management system until their eventual destruction or transfer to another location.
-The period between a record being completed and becoming part of the File Plan, and being destroyed/transferred is known as its retention period.
+The period between a record being completed and becoming part of the {% include tooltip.html word="fileplan" text="File Plan" %}, and being destroyed/transferred is known as its retention period.

-A retention schedule is attached to a record category, and once a file has been completed as a record it's subject to the rules of the retention schedule that's attached to the category it's in.
+A retention schedule is attached to a record {% include tooltip.html word="category" text="category" %}, and once a file has been completed as a record it's subject to the rules of the retention schedule that's attached to the category it's in.

 A retention schedule contains one or more steps that define a particular action to be carried out.